wangyangparis/DataChallenge2020/README.md

 Here, the performance criterion is TPR for the value of FPR = 0.0001, or, speaking in other words, one needs to maximize the value of the receiver operating characteristic (ROC) in the point FPR = 0.0001.

 ## EDA
+I invented some graphs to see the correlations amonge features.
 <p align="center">
   <img src="https://raw.githubusercontent.com/wangyangparis/DataChallenge2020/master/Images/EDA1.png"  width="450" />
   <img src="https://raw.githubusercontent.com/wangyangparis/DataChallenge2020/master/Images/EDA2.png"  width="450" />